(indacaterol and glycopyrrolate) Inhalation Powder, for Oral Inhalation

-All LABAs are contraindicated in patients with asthma without use of a long-term asthma control medication [see WARNINGS AND PRECAUTIONS].
+Use of a LABA, including UTIBRON NEOHALER, without an inhaled corticosteroid is contraindicated in patients with asthma [see WARNINGS AND PRECAUTIONS].
 UTIBRON NEOHALER is not indicated for the treatment of asthma.

 UTIBRON NEOHALER is contraindicated in patients who have demonstrated hypersensitivity to indacaterol, glycopyrrolate, or to any of the ingredients [see WARNINGS AND PRECAUTIONS].